From Menopause to Mental Health: Real Talk from the 2025 Black Women’s Healthcare Summit hosted by women’s college hospital

 How Black Women Experience Menopause Differently

-Earlier onset: Black women tend to enter perimenopause and menopause sooner, experiencing symptoms for a longer duration.
+Earlier onset: Black women tend to enter perimenopause and menopause sooner, often experiencing symptoms for a longer duration.

-Compounding stressors: Chronic stress, systemic racism, inequities in healthcare, and cultural pressures—such as the expectation to embody the Strong Black Woman archetype—can exacerbate both physical and emotional distress.
+Accumulative stressors: Chronic stress, systemic racism, healthcare inequities, and cultural expectations—such as the pressure to embody the “Strong Black Woman” archetype—can accumulate over time, intensifying both physical and emotional challenges.

+Panelists emphasized the importance of prevention strategies and accessible screening tools to help women remain informed and proactive about their health.
 Hormonal changes during this stage can intensify symptoms and complicate management, making proactive healthcare, consistent mental health support, and strong community connections essential for navigating this transition with resilience, empowerment, and dignity.

 Mental Health and Menopause